Category Archives: Historic preservation

 Twilight in the garden of good and evil

-Like The last of Knox Heritage’s fun “Summer Suppers” was one of the year’s best!
+The last of Knox Heritage’s fun “Summer Suppers” was one of the year’s best!
 And it was held in one of the most historic places in Knoxville — Old Gray Cemetery on Broadway.
-Established in 1850, Old Gray contains … Continue reading
+Established in 1850, Old Gray contains the … Continue reading

 Filed under: Events, Historic preservation, Knoxville | 8 Comments